adcs1990/adcs1990.github.io/README.md

 ## Testing

-The tests are developed with the next frameworks: karma, mocha, chai
+The tests are developed with the next frameworks: karma, mocha, chai.

 To execute the tests, just run the following command in the project folder: